Big Pharma and Big Tech – Challenges and Opportunities Part 2

 The healthcare industry faces an increasingly competitive situation, especially between Big Pharma and Big Tech.
 We have just argued, that both sides would benefit from a more collaborative approach.
 Now, we will show what such a collaboration could look like.

 Big Pharma starts with the basement and then builds walls to get a stable and reliable skeleton.
 From there, the details which are needed but not affecting stability – like windows and doors – would be added.
 Big Tech on the other hand is not bound to physics and starts with a window because the view is a high-priority asset.
-After they have checked if the window provides a scenic lake-view, they proceed to build the walls around that main feature (see also the blog from Thomas Rahn).
+After they have checked if the window provides a scenic lake-view, they proceed to build the walls around that main feature.

 These different ways of thinking are rooted so deeply in our brains that it is very difficult to understand how the other side works.
 But how to solve this issue?